sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 ## Using Commands with Cody

-Gone are the days of being limited to the Recipes tab and submitting pull requests.
-With Commands, you can effortlessly create and execute reusable prompts without opening the Chat sidebar.
-This improvement streamlines your workflow and eliminates the need for pull requests, making the process much smoother.
+With Commands, you can effortlessly create and execute reusable prompts without ever opening the Chat sidebar.
+This improvement streamlines your workflow and unlocks a new level of productivity.

 **An example command JSON that would sit comfortably in your cody.json file:**